MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### SketchHashRequests

 `SketchHashRequests` has a variable message length; the Block's 48-byte hash, the 4-byte amount of sketch hashes, and each 8-byte sketch hash.
 The expected response is multiple `VerificationPacket` messages, each containing the VerificationPacket which created the matching sketch hash in the specified Block.
+If a hash isn't found, and a `DataMissing` is sent, the entire line of requests is terminated.

 ### TransactionRequest